Earl of Sandwich logo

 What Is Earl of Sandwich?

-Earl of Sandwich is a fast-casual restaurant franchise specializing in made-to-order hot sandwiches on artisan baked loaves, as well as salads, wraps, soups, grab-and-go items, desserts and beverages.
-Primary service channels include dine-in seating, grab-and-go/carryout, delivery, catering and drive-thru, and restaurants may also offer alcoholic beverages.
-Locations are generally in urban and densely populated suburban areas near office districts and high-volume shopping and trade centers and may be developed as in-line, end-cap, free-standing or drive-thru sites; franchises may also operate in nontraditional venues such as airports, stadiums, food courts and other captive-market facilities.
+Earl of Sandwich is a fast-casual franchise specializing in made-to-order hot sandwiches on freshly baked artisan loaves, along with salads, wraps, soups, grab-and-go items, desserts and beverages.
+Primary service channels include in-restaurant dining (seating), carryout/grab-and-go, delivery, catering, and the option for drive-thru service.
+Significant revenue streams noted include catering and the potential sale of alcoholic beverages.
+Restaurants are typically located in urban and heavily populated suburban areas near office areas and high-volume shopping and trade centers and may be developed as in-line, end cap, free-standing, drive-thru, or in nontraditional locations such as airports, stadiums, and food courts.

 Earl of Sandwich Franchise: Pros and Cons